mingjiliu/mingjiliu.github.io/_reviews/even-more-reviews.md

 3. Act Three.
 THE JAPANESE INVADE CHINA AND EVERYONE DIES.

 You can probably guess that the film has some jarring structural qualities to it.
 Nevertheless, it's a solid flick from the distant reaches of the Orient.
 Made me want to drink some cheap Asian grain liquor.
 Maybe watch this instead of *Crazy Rich Asians*.
 You subtitle hating philistines.

-*The dead know only one thing: it is better to be alive.*

-*Little Miss Sunshine from the Mirror Universe.*

-*'Fun' fact: The World Happiness Report 2018 ranked Burundi as the world's least happy nation.*

-*Do androids dream of self-congratulatory literary references?*

-*Pictured: Lots of red.
-Maybe some sorghum.*

 ## 5 November 2018 — Low-effort October 2018 reviews